 For more information about using Smileys in WordPress, go here:

-Adding Symbols And Characters To WordPress Posts And Pages – Useful Plugins
+Inserting Special Characters Into WordPress Posts And Pages – Useful Plugins

-This is a free plugin that can be very useful if you frequently use the WordPress Text editor and would like to add special characters to your posts and pages …
+This plugin is free that can be very handy if you frequently use the WordPress Text editor and would like to add special characters to your posts and pages …

-You can download the plugin from the WordPress free plugin directory, or search for “HTML Special Characters Helper” to install the plugin directly from within the dashboard …
+You can download the plugin here, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install the plugin directly from the dashboard …

-After the plugin is installed and activated, a new HTML Special Characters section will be added to your Add/Edit Post and Add/Edit Page screen columns …
+After the plugin is installed, a new HTML Special Characters tool will be added to your Add/Edit Post and Add/Edit Page screen columns …

-To access more characters, click on the See more link at the bottom of the widget …
+To access more symbols, click on the See more link at the bottom of the tool …

 (HTML Special Characters – See more link)

-The full list of symbols is displayed with characters categorized into labeled sections …
+The entire list of characters is displayed with characters organized into labeled sections …

-Hovering over a character brings up the HTML code for the character as well as its name …
+Hover over a special character to show the HTML code for the special character and its name …

-(Hover over any character to see HTML entity encoding)
+(Hover your mouse over any character to see codes)

-If you’re using the Text editor, this plugin can be very useful because it allows you to insert special characters without having to switch back to Visual Editor mode.
-Just click on any character from the widget and the encoded character will be added to your text at the current cursor location …
+If you’re using the Text editor, this plugin can be very useful because it lets you insert a special character without having to keep switching back to Visual Editor mode.
+Just click on any symbol in the table and the character encoding will be inserted into the post text at the current cursor location …

-(Character encoding added to post in Text mode)
+(Character encoding added to post in Text editor)

-Note that if you are working in the visual editor mode the character itself is added to your post body …
+When used in the visual editor tab the character itself is added to your post body …

 (Character inserted into post in Visual editor)

-HTML Entities Button is another free plugin you may want to consider installing on your site if you do any work in Text mode and want to be able to add custom symbols without having to switch to Visual mode …
+HTML Entities Button is another free plugin you may want to consider installing on your website or blog if you work in Text mode and would like the ability to add custom characters without having to switch to Visual editor tab …

-You can download the plugin here, or search for the plugin by name to install the plugin directly from your WP dashboard …
+You can download the plugin from the WordPress plugin repository, or search for the plugin by name to install the plugin directly from inside the Plugin admin area …

 (Convert special characters to HTML entities)